 Talk about the expansion of VR and AR content is great but the question beckons… How big is the access to funds needed to accelerate the production of VR/AR content?
 Perkins Coie tried to provide an answer with the survey among industry executives.
 The survey reveals some interesting, if not troublesome signs.
 Perkins Coie LLP is a legal firm providing a full array of corporate, commercial litigation and intellectual property legal services.
 It was ranked #42 among the highest-grossing U.S. legal firms and named one of the “100 Best Companies to Work For” for 14 consecutive years by FORTUNE magazine, 2003–2016.

 They teamed up with Upload VR, one of VR community drivers (read: co-working space, network mixer between entrepreneurs and VC’s and one of the leading VR news sites).
-The survey results show the most significant obstacle among a range of challenges facing AR/VR:
+The survey results show the most significant obstacle among a range of challenges facing AR/VR, shown in these two questions:

 - Inadequate content offerings (37%)